 The Electronic Transactions Development Agency (ETDA), Thailand Information Security Association (TISA), Internet Foundation Development of Thailand, and other international tech companies like eBay and Google Asia Pacific form a synergy to reduce illegal online content.

-With time organizations like PKI Association, Thai e-Commerce Association, and Thailand ISP Association join this partnership.
+Organizations like PKI Association, Thai e-Commerce Association, and Thailand ISP Association joined this partnership.